Moving Out

 What Do I Do With My Keys?

-Again, this depends on your agreement with the landlord and should be spelt out in your tenancy agreement.
-Common examples are to leave the keys on the kitchen table when you leave, post them through the front door after you have locked it or return it to the letting agent (if there is one) but make sure you check your agreement or if you can’t find it, ask your landlord as you don’t want to be charged for not providing the keys to the landlord.
+Again, this will be dependent on your agreement with the landlord and should be clearly stated in your tenancy agreement.
+Common examples are to leave the keys on the kitchen table when you leave, post them through the front door after you have locked it or return it to the letting agent, if there is one.
+Ensure you haved checked your agreement,or if you can’t find it, ask your landlord.
+You may be charged if you fail to return the keys to the landlord.

 Bills

-Remember those bills that you worked really hard on to set up an account when you moved in?
-You need to close the accounts now, so almost doing everything you did before in reverse.
-If you don’t cancel your account you may continue to be charged, or may find that your landlord holds your deposit until seeing proof of final payments.
+It is important to remember to close any accounts you may have set up for bills.
+If you don’t cancel your account you may continue to be charged, or find that your landlord holds your deposit until seeing proof of final payments.

 How do I Close My Account with the Provider?